siangernlow/tp/docs/UserGuide.md

 #### Adding a visit

-Adds a visit by the personId, location of visit and date of visit
+Adds a visit by the person, location of visit and date of visit

-Format: `add personId locationId date`

-* The visit is added to the visits list to track close contacts, especially for the infected people
+Format: `addVisit PERSON_INDEX LOCATION_INDEX d/DATE`

+* Visits are used to track close contacts and to detect if infected/quarantined people visit locations they should not.
-* PersonId refers to the id stored in the people list which is available before using this app
+* `PERSON_INDEX` refers to the index of the person as viewed from the most recently displayed people list.
-* location refers to the particular location the person with the personId visits
+* `LOCATION_INDEX` refers to the index of the location as viewed from the most recently displayed location list.
+* The indexes **must be positive integers**: 1, 2, 3, …​
-* date refers to the particular date the person has visited the location
+* `DATE` refers to the date when the person visited the location

 #### Adding a location